 Citizen Connect allows you to visualize the key data about service delivery in your community in a simple, user-friendly interface, providing alerts and analysis for the public and internal users.
 The Citizen Connect interface is automatically generated from your data.

 Citizen Connect is flexible to your organization’s specific data assets and needs.
 The table below shows the different data options that are supported by the Citizen Connect interface.

 Dataset(s) Required to Enable Feature

 (NOTE: For your Citizen Connect to work, each dataset must be organized into a flat-file.
 You can think of this as having all your data on a single tab in Microsoft Excel.
 This document will explain each of these datasets in detail.)

 Tickets are events which include 1) date/time, and 2) geolocation (latitude and longitude).
 The Tickets datasets contain all the descriptive information about the incidents you are sharing through Citizen Connect.
-The values in this dataset populate the application’s filters, trends, and list view details.
+The values in this dataset populate the module’s filters, trends, and list view details.

 The screenshot below shows the data schema for a tickets dataset.

 Places are static items shown on a map to help provide the user context about a location.
 Common examples of places are schools, parks, hospitals, libraries, and much more